Sensitivity analysis for principal ignorability violation in estimating complier and noncomplier average causal effects: Introduction

 \section{Introduction}

 The study of causal effects of a treatment is often complicated by noncompliance.
-The principal stratification framework \citep{Frangakis2002} defines types (principal strata) of study participants based on their \textit{potential} compliance to treatment conditions.
+The principal stratification framework \cite{Frangakis2002} defines types (principal strata) of study participants based on their \textit{potential} compliance to treatment conditions.
 In the one-sided noncompliance setting where individuals in the control condition do not have access to the active treatment, there are two principal strata: \textit{compliers}, who would take the treatment if offered, and \textit{noncompliers}, who would not.
-In the two-sided noncompliance setting where all individuals (assigned to either treatment or control) can access the treatment, there are four principal strata, often known as \textit{compliers}, \textit{never-takers}, and \textit{defiers}. \textit{Principal causal effects} are effects of \textit{treatment assignment} within each stratum, $\E[Y_1-Y_0\mid C]$, where $Y_1$ and $Y_0$ are potential outcomes \citep{Rubin1974} under assignment of active treatment and of control, respectively, and $C$ denotes principal stratum.
-Of common interest is the complier average causal effect (CACE), but other principal causal effects may also be of interest \citep{Rubin2006,Griffin2008}.
+In the two-sided noncompliance setting where all individuals (assigned to either treatment or control) can access the treatment, there are four principal strata, often known as \textit{compliers}, \textit{always-takers}, \textit{never-takers}, and \textit{defiers}. \textit{Principal causal effects} are effects of \textit{treatment assignment} within each stratum, $\E[Y_1-Y_0\mid C]$, where $Y_1$ and $Y_0$ are potential outcomes \cite{Rubin1974} under assignment of active treatment and of control, respectively, and $C$ denotes principal stratum.
+Of common interest is the complier average causal effect (CACE), but other principal causal effects may also be of interest \cite{Rubin2006,Griffin2008}.

-This paper focuses on one-sided noncompliance, which is common in studies where the treatment is designed and implemented by the study and is not otherwise available, e.g., job search training for unemployed workers \citep{Vinokur1995}, volunteering program for the elderly \citep{gruenewald2016BaltimoreExperienceCorps}, or weight management for people with mental illness \citep{daumit2013BehavioralWeightlossIntervention}.
-The proposed methods can be extended to the two-sided non-compliance setting.
+This paper focuses on one-sided noncompliance, which is common in studies where the treatment is designed and implemented by the study and is not otherwise available, e.g., job search training for unemployed workers \cite{Vinokur1995}, volunteering program for the elderly \cite{gruenewald2016BaltimoreExperienceCorps}, or weight management for people with mental illness \cite{daumit2013BehavioralWeightlossIntervention}.
+We will briefly comment on the two-sided non-compliance case in the Discussion section.